ENGFAKAYODE/Global-YouTube-Statistics-2023-EDA/README.md

 The two major variables highly correlated to Avg Estimated monthly Earnings are Video Views and subscribers.
 Uploads show very low correlation with Avg Estimated monthly Earnings.

 ## INSIGHTS
-- "T-Series" is the most subscribed channel with 245M, followed by "Youtube Movies" with 170M
+- "T-Series" is the most subscribed channel with 245M, followed by "Youtube Movies" with 170M.
-- "T-series" is the channel withe most video views with 228B, followed by "Cocomelon - Nursery Rhymes" with 164B
+- "T-series" is the channel withe most video views with 228B, followed by "Cocomelon - Nursery Rhymes" with 164B.
 - Video Views and Subcribers are highly correlated.
 And Channels with more subscribers do have more views.
-- No. of uploads shows a very low correlation with subcribers (0.08) and video views(0.17)
+- No. of uploads shows a very low correlation with subcribers (0.08) and video views(0.17).
-- Average Estimated monthly earnings correlates with video views, increase in video views led to an increase in Average Estimated monthly earnings
+- Average Estimated monthly earnings correlates with video views, increase in video views led to an increase in Average Estimated monthly earnings.
-- Music & Entertainment leads with the most subscribers, video views and Average Estimated monthly earnings by Category
+- Music & Entertainment leads with the most subscribers, video views and Average Estimated monthly earnings by Category.
 - The two major variables highly correlated to Avg Estimated monthly Earnings are Video Views and subscribers.
 Uploads show very low correlation with Avg Estimated monthly Earnings.

 ## RECOMMENDATION